nihsmtgt/Digenome-Detect/README.md

-# Digenome-detect
+# Digenome-Detect
-Digenome-Seq analysis tool
+Digenome-seq analysis tool

 ## Summary
-digenome-detect is a tool for detection of Digenome-Seq cleavage site.
+Digenome-Detect is a tool for detection of Digenome-seq cleavage site.

 ## Install

 ### Prerequisite
 - OS: Linux
-  - We tested this system on CentOS7 and CentOS8
+  - We tested this system on CentOS7, CentOS8 and Ubuntu 24.04 LTS
 - Rust
   - Install Rust programming language from https://www.rust-lang.org/tools/install
 - Java17